A Look at Each Vaccine: Measles, Mumps and Rubella (MMR) Vaccine

 While rubella was not typically a severe childhood illness, it could be fatal when pregnant women were infected.
 Before the vaccine, each year about 20,000 babies were harmed when their mothers were infected during pregnancy.
 For this reason rubella parties were recommended by pediatricians to ensure that young girls were exposed before they were old enough to become pregnant.
 Today, with the availability of a vaccine, doctors and parents can be assured that children are becoming immune to these diseases in the safest way possible.

 The MMR vaccine contains vaccines that protect against three viral infections: measles, mumps and rubella.
-It is given as a series of two doses at 12 to 15 months of age and at 4 to 6 years of age.
+MMR vaccine is given as a series of two doses with the first dose at 12 to 15 months of age and the second at 4 to 6 years of age.

 How is the measles vaccine made?